 Shoe petals are symbols of happiness and also protect against the evil eye.

-Four leaf clovers are not only for good luck but each leaf symbolizes, love, faith, hope and of courseu00c2u00a0good luck.
+Four leaf clovers are not only for good luck but each leaf symbolizes, love, faith, hope and of course good luck.

 An olive branch symbolizes peace, rejuvenation, tranquility and protection.